-In addition, all of our executive officers, other than Ms. Cochran, whose agreement is described above and govern her arrangement relating to severance and/or a change in control of the Company, have entered into management retention agreements that provide certain benefits upon termination of the executive officer's employment.
+In addition, all of our executive officers have entered into management retention agreements that provide certain benefits upon termination of the executive officer's employment.
 The terms of these agreements and the benefits they provide are described on page 27 of this proxy statement.